supercoderz/supercoderz.github.io/_posts/2012-04-14-breaking-down-a-problem-as-a-team.md

 </ol>
 Next, parsing the message
 <ol>
-	<li>If you are receiving data from someone, there will be a spec for the data representation - check that and identify the <a class="zem_slink" title="Data" href="http://en.wikipedia.org/wiki/Data" rel="wikipedia" target="_blank">data format</a> and the delimiter</li>
+	<li>If you are receiving data from someone, there will be a spec for the data representation - check that and identify the <a  title="Data" href="http://en.wikipedia.org/wiki/Data" rel="wikipedia" target="_blank">data format</a> and the delimiter</li>
 	<li>Break the string into a set of smaller strings based on the delimiter</li>
 	<li>If these smaller strings are smaller messages then parse them as well - repeat this until you have a set of unit strings that do not need any further processing.
 Each of these should represent one piece of information</li>
 	<li>Check if there are any header or footer parts and mark them as such</li>